ESF-Works

 Process/National

-Financial help in times of redundancy is available when the companies involved are large and have a high regional profile; in areas where 95% of the workforce is in SMEs, there is little help available.
+Financial help in times of redundancy is available when the companies involved are large and have a high regional profile.
+In areas where 95% of the workforce is in SMEs, there is little help available.
 The model will trial the kind of help needed by SMEs in pre-redundancy and redundancy situations and will show the savings which can be made in terms of skills retained and unpaid benefits.
+It is on these issues which the DP intends to have National impact.

 Practice/Regional